microsoft/Azure_Synapse_Toolbox/PowerBI/README.md

 # Pre-Requisites

+PowerBI Desktop installed on your machine.

-There are currently no pre-requisites otehr than a running SQLDW Instance.
+There are currently no other pre-requisites other than a running SQLDW Instance.
 In future releases there will be Log Analytics queries and the below pre-requisites will apply to that.

 Create a Log analytics workspace - save the WorkspaceID